No.1515 Fengnan East Road, Taizhou, China

 Tips to winterize your air compressor

 Regular maintenance is a crucial consideration when servicing an air compressor system.
 It is vital to protect your equipment by inspecting critical components and ensuring they can handle the daily workload.
 A well-maintained system protects your air compressor from damage as you prepare for the cold winter months.
-We strongly recommend scheduling, inspections, and maintenance in late spring and late fall to prepare for the heat of summer and the cold of winter.
+Schedule a thorough winterization inspection in late fall, before temperatures drop below freezing.
+(A separate mid-year check in late spring is recommended for summer readiness, but the focus of this guide is cold-weather preparation.)

 When you do your semi-annual maintenance checkup, check your system for thermal leaks.
 If heat can escape from your device, it may increase the risk of your system freezing.
 Double-check your equipment for places where it might dissipate critical heat.